 Bringing a claim to challenge a will needs to be done on the basis there is sufficient evidence to support the claim.
 We are happy to review situations where claims may be made.

-Alternatively did they made a will which did not include that particular person.
+Alternatively, did they made a will that did not include that particular person.
 Here the person who has been left out of the will would need to make a claim under the inheritance (Provision for Family and Dependence) Act 1975.

 The starting point is does the person who has just died they live in England and Wales?

 Does the person who may bring a claim against the estate fall within one of the classes of being someone who can claim against the estate?

 This includes for example, the spouse or civil partner of the deceased or their former spouse or civil partner.
 A child of the deceased.
 Any person who was in a marriage or civil partnership with the deceased's or whether the deceased stood in the role of being a parent of the person bringing a claim.
 Any person who immediately before the death of the deceased was being maintained, either wholly or partly by the deceased.
 Question is, does the will fail to make reasonable financial provision for this particular person?